DigitalWriting/eng6800/bolter-part1.md

 12. **Bolter talks about the "hypertextual essay."
 How does this form differ from traditional essays, and what challenges does it present?**
     - **Reference**: “The hypertextual essay?” (p.
 111)
     - **Discussion**: How does the non-linear nature of hypertext essays challenge traditional academic writing practices?
 Can they coexist with more traditional forms of writing?

-These questions are intended to provoke thoughtful discussions, encourage students to engage with Bolter's arguments, and connect the themes of the text to contemporary issues in media and digital culture.